How you could be fined for de-icing your car

 Simply removing the ice from the driver’s side of the windscreen is not enough – you must de-ice the entire area, using the wipers when the ice has melted.

-Over the years, many vehicles have been stolen after the owner left the car running with the keys inside the ignition as they were leaving the ice to melt.
+Over the years, many vehicles have been stolen after the owners left the car running with the keys inside the ignition.

-Here are the advice RAC has issued over how to properly de-frost your car legally and safely:
+Here is the advice RAC has issued on how to properly defrost your car legally and safely:

-- Plan ahead and buy a dedicated ice-scraped and de-icer to speed things up.
-Squirt the de-icer over the windscreen, before clearing the ice with a scraper.
+- Plan ahead and buy a dedicated ice-scraper and de-icer to speed things up.
+Squirt the de-icer over the windscreen before clearing the ice with a scraper.

 - Remember, if you’re heading out for the day, be sure to keep a spare de-icer and scraper in the car.
 Temperatures can quickly drop in the evening, meaning you might need to repeat the process before leaving work.